Family, Friends, and Neighbor Days

 What happens on Family, Friends, and Neighbor Days?

 In Dr. Tremblay’s vision of these days, the District will limit - or simply not assign - homework and we would avoid scheduling athletic practices/games, music rehearsals, and other school-driven commitments on family time in exchange for students to be afforded that time to engage with their family, friends, and neighbors.

-Some of our school's are utilizing this time to build connections with families.
+Sometimes, our schools utilize this time to build connections with families.

-There are a few FHS Boys Basketball games tomorrow, as well as a couple events through the Framingham Public Library.
-We're also sharing a slightly refreshed list of fun ideas that may bring you together in your own home.
+Locally, there are FHS Athletics Games (Girls Varsity Hockey), as well as a couple events through the Framingham Public Library.
+We're also sharing a list of fun ideas that may bring you together in your own home.
 Please see below!